McLeod Ganj

-McLeod Ganj or McLeodganj (pronounced /məˈklaʊd ˌɡʌndʒ/) is a suburb of Dharamshala, in the Kangra district of Himachal Pradesh, India.
-It is known as "Little Lhasa" as the Tibetan government-in-exile is headquartered here and there is a significant population of Tibetans in the region.
+McLeod Ganj or McLeodganj (pronounced /məˈklaʊd ˌɡʌndʒ/) is a suburb of Dharamshala town, in the Kangra district, Himachal Pradesh, India.
+It is known as "Little Lhasa" as the Tibetan government-in-exile is headquartered there, and the region has a significant population of Tibetans.

 Etymology

-McLeod Ganj was named after Sir Donald Friell McLeod, a Lieutenant Governor of Ajmer during British colonial rule in India; the suffix ganj is a common Persian word used for "neighbourhood".
+McLeod Ganj was named after Sir Donald Friell McLeod, a Lieutenant Governor of Punjab during British colonial rule in India; the suffix ganj is a common Persian word used for "neighbourhood".